About

 Program Development Experience

-• Redeveloped the Grief & Loss Support Program and bereavement support systems
+• Revamped the Grief & Loss Support Program and bereavement support systems.

-• Proposed and created a Grief & Loss Support Center and managed the bereavement site/ marketing
+• Proposed and launched a Grief & Loss Support Center, overseeing the bereavement site and marketing efforts.

-• Co-developed the curriculum and co-directed the first Camp Kangaroo in MA
+• Co-developed the curriculum and co-directed the inaugural Camp Kangaroo in MA.

-• Chair of the Harbors of Hope Facilitator Manual/ Support Group Curriculum Guide team
+• Led the team developing the Harbors of Hope Facilitator Manual and Support Group Curriculum Guide.

-• Created and facilitated numerous grief and Alzheimer’s/dementia-related in-services for the community, school systems, nursing homes, hospice staff and volunteers
+• Conducted numerous grief and Alzheimer’s/dementia-related in-services for the community, schools, nursing homes, hospice staff, and volunteers.

-• Developed and supervised opportunities for Art Therapy in Hospice & Bereavement
+• Implemented and managed Art Therapy programs in Hospice & Bereavement.

-• Developed opportunities for consultation, connection, learning, and support between the Bereavement and interdisciplinary hospice teams
+• Facilitated opportunities for consultation, connection, learning, and support among the bereavement and interdisciplinary hospice teams.

 Committee Participation